machinable-org/machinable/docs/guide/components.md

 ## self.flags

-Flags are configuration values that are associated with the particular execution, for example the random seeds or worker ids, etc. They are accessible via the `self.flags` object, that supports the `.` object notation.
+Flags are configuration values that are associated with the particular execution, for example the random seeds or worker ids.
+They are accessible via the `self.flags` object, that supports the `.` object notation.
 You can add your own flags through basic assignment (e.g. ``self.flags.counter = 1``); to avoid collision, the native machinable flags use UPPERCASE (e.g. ``self.flags.SEED``).

 ## self.observer

-The observer interface `self.observer` allows to store data and results of the component.
+The observer interface `self.observer` allows for the storing of data and results of the component.

 **Log**